 You can rent out your school Well to local churches, service clubs like Rotary, Lions, and Kiwanis, and other charities in your vicinity for a split of the revenue.
 The recommended split is "50% or $200 whichever is least."
 So if you rent it out to a charity on a Saturday, and another charity on a Sunday, that's $400 per weekend, or $1600 a month in ADDITION to the amount you raise during the week.
 We have all the rental details worked out for you, including template press releases and direct information you can send to area charities, rental agreement wording, and much more.
 Click here to read more about the rental option.

-You can raise lots of money and have a great time doing it by conducting a "Vortx Spin-A-Thon" where the students get pledges of $1+ per hour for the continuous spinning of the same coin.
-By moving the Vortx in a circular motion, the centrifugal force is maintained and the coin keeps on spinning as long as the student has enough coordination to keep it going.
+You can raise lots of money and have a great time doing it by conducting a "Vortx Spin-A-Thon" where the students get pledges of an amount per hour for the continuous spinning of the same coin.
+By moving the Vortx in a circular motion, you can create centrifugal force and keep the coin spinning as long as the student has enough coordination to keep it going.
 The record is 33 hours and 16 minutes by one person with the same coin!
 Check out this YouTube video that shows how you can actually make the coin climb back UP the funnel.

-- The organizing entity purchases the Vortx’s wholesale…$15 each.
-They could get a sponsor that would cover the cost in exchange for the publicity.
+- The organizing entity purchases the Vortx’s wholesale…$16 each.
+They can get a sponsor to cover the cost in exchange for the publicity.

-- They organize the Spin-A-Thon by class competition…Freshman, Sophomores, Juniors, Seniors
+- They organize the Spin-A-Thon by class competition…Freshman vs Sophomores vs Juniors vs Seniors

-- The students “qualify” to participate with the purchase of a Vortx for $20 which raises $5 per participant.
+- The student's entry fee to participate is the purchase of a Vortx for $20 which raises $4 per participant...or $20 if the Vortx's are sponsored.

-- The students go out and get pledges of $1 per hour for “continuous rolling of the same coin” using pledge cards.
-Students could ask for more per hour with a maximum total which is common for “a-thon” events.
-But if a student got just 10 people to sponsor them for $1 per hour, and they participated for 36 hours, that would be $360.
-If 200 students did that, it would be $72,000.
+- The students go out and get pledges of an amount per hour for “continuous rolling of the same coin” using pledge sheets such as the sample pictured here.
+These amounts can be adjusted to fit the format...whether it is a marathon or limited to 12 or 24 hours.
+For example, if a student got just 10 people to sponsor them for $5 per hour, and they participated for 12 hours, that would be $600!
+If just 100 students did that, it would be $60,000!
 So that gives an idea of the potential for an event like this.

-- The format follows the marathon rules in the Guinness Book of Records which allows 5 minute breaks per hour.
+- If the event is a longevity marathon, it follows the marathon rules in the Guinness Book of Records which allows 5 minute breaks per hour.
 The current record is 33 hours and 16 minutes.
 For purposes of the record, the coin can’t stop except for the hourly breaks.
 But for purposes of fund raising, if a participant’s coin falls, they can start it over again.
 The 5 minute breaks are spaced out among the competing classes so bathrooms and other facilities are not jammed at the same time.

-- The gym is set up in 4 areas if there are 4 classes competing.
-Each area has TV monitors with movies playing through the event.
+- The gym can be set up in 4 areas if there are 4 classes competing.
+Movies can be played through the event on a large screen, or TV's in the 4 areas.
 Live entertainment can also be provided.
-The idea is to offer variety and support to the students.
+The idea is to offer variety and support to the students, especially if a longevity marathon.

-- Parents are organized to come in through the night and day to bring food, snacks, and moral support.
+- Parents are organized to come in through the day and night to bring food, snacks, and moral support.

 - Local media is invited to come cover the event which is good publicity for the organizing entity, the school, sponsors, and participants.

-- Individual prizes are awarded for at least 1st, 2nd, and 3rd place individual spinning longevity, and 1st, 2nd, and 3rd place for individual total money raised, and something significant for the class that raises the most money.
+- Individual prizes are awarded for 1st, 2nd, and 3rd place for individual total money raised, and 1st, 2nd, and 3rd place for spinning longevity if it is a marathon format, and something significant for the class that raises the most money such as 10% of the total amount raised for their class trip or other projects.

 This kind of event requires some organization, but it can be very lucrative.
 If you want to put a Vortx® Spin-A-Thon together, we will help you from start to finish.